groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.options.save/saveoptions/_index.md

 ```

-Gets or sets the password for result document.
+Gets a password for result document.

 **Returns:**
 java.lang.String - the password